sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Upload Your Contacts
 {% endanchor %}

 You can add contacts by uploading the CSV you prepared in a previous step.
-If you happen to upload the same contact more than once, we will append any new data for fields not already uploaded.
-We will also update any fields associated with a contact that are in your upload file.
+If you happen to upload the same contact more than once, we will append or update any data, assuming the most recent upload has the correct and most up to date information.

 {% info %}
 We will never create a duplicate contact in your contact database or add a contact more than once to any list or segment.